Cultured Guru Logo

 Sourdough hot cross buns can be a healthier option, mainly if made with whole grains and consumed in moderation.
 They still contain sugar, but that’s not necessarily a bad thing.

-Even though this is a discard recipe, the sourdough hot cross buns still ferment for a while before baking, offering a way to enjoy a traditional treat with the added benefits of sourdough fermentation.
+Even though this is a discard recipe, the sourdough hot cross buns still ferment for a while before baking, so they still have some added benefits of sourdough fermentation.

 Are Sourdough Discard Hot Cross Buns a Religious Thing?

-Yes, sourdough hot cross buns have religious connotations for many people, primarily within the Christian tradition.
+Yes, sourdough hot cross buns have religious connotations for many people, primarily within Christianity.
 The cross on the top of these buns symbolizes the crucifixion of Jesus Christ, making them particularly significant during the Easter season, which commemorates Jesus’ death and resurrection.
 Traditionally, we eat hot cross buns on Good Friday, the day marking Jesus’ crucifixion.

 Despite these deep-rooted religious associations, hot cross buns are enjoyed by people of many backgrounds during Easter and have become more of a cultural symbol of spring and renewal.